Storytelling: Within the workplace

 In the workplace, communicating by using storytelling techniques can be a more compelling and effective route of delivering information than that of using only dry facts.
 Uses include:

-Using narrative to manage conflicts
+To manage conflicts

 For managers storytelling is an important way of resolving conflicts, addressing issues and facing challenges.

 Managers may use narrative discourse to deal with conflicts when direct action is inadvisable or impossible.

-Using narrative to interpret the past and shape the future
+To interpret the past and shape the future

 In a group discussion a process of collective narration can help to influence others and unify the group by linking the past to the future.

 In such discussions, managers transform problems, requests and issues into stories.
 Jameson calls this collective group construction story building.

-Using narrative in the reasoning process
+In the reasoning process

 Storytelling plays an important role in reasoning processes and in convincing others.

 In business meetings, managers and business officials preferred stories to abstract arguments or statistical measures.
 When situations are complex or dense, narrative discourse helps to resolve conflicts, influences corporate decisions and stabilizes the group.